compoundingeffects/bigpictureschool/evolutionary_biology.md

 Natural selection is the most famous driver of evolutionary change, but it's not the only one.

-**Random chance** also plays a role, especially in small populations.
+Random chance also plays a role, especially in small populations.
 Sometimes traits become more or less common just by luck—like flipping a coin and getting heads several times in a row.
 Scientists call this "genetic drift," but you can think of it as evolution by accident.

-**Migration** matters too.
+Migration matters too.
 When individuals move into a new area, they bring their traits with them, introducing new variety into a population.

-And at the root of all variation are **mutations**—small, random changes in the biological instructions that living things pass to their offspring.
+And at the root of all variation are mutations—small, random changes in the biological instructions that living things pass to their offspring.
 Most mutations don't do much, but occasionally one creates a new trait that turns out to be useful.
 That's where truly new variation comes from.

 ## The power of time